 Make sure to also check out Flåm Marina on Instagram!

 I was compensated by Flåm Marina for writing this post, but as the fjords and all hotels, activities and restaurants in the area are all very dear to my heart, you can trust that I stand by every word in this article.
-Sharing my guide to spending a weekend by the fjords is the perfect way for me to share my home town with you!
-Feel free to drop me an e-mail if you are heading to the area and have any questions – I’d love to help and share my tips!
+Sharing my guide to spending a weekend by the fjords is the perfect way for me to share my hometown with you!